vidyalatha-badde/convolutionSeparable/guided_convolutionSeparable_SYCLmigration/README.md

 ## CUDA source code evaluation

 A Separable Convolution is a process in which a single convolution can be divided into two or more convolutions to produce the same output.
 This sample implements a separable convolution filter of a 2D image with an arbitrary kernel.
 There are two functions in the code named convolutionRowsGPU and convolutionColumnsGPU in which the kernel functions (convolutionRowsKernel & convolutionColumnsKernel) are called where the loading of the input data and computations are performed.
 We validate the results with reference CPU separable convolution implementation by calculating the relative L2 norm.

-This sample is based on the sample convolutionSeparable(https://github.com/NVIDIA/cuda-samples/tree/master/Samples/2_Concepts_and_Techniques/convolutionSeparable) in the NVIDIA/cuda-samples GitHub repository.

 ## Workflow For CUDA to SYCL migration